"This is Mr. Huffle. Mr. Huffle feels pain."

 - Nardole's Robotic Reveal at the beginning, where he walks in sounding creaky, and then when he holds his hand out to Bill a bolt falls out of his sleeve, and he tries to cover it up by surreptitiously kicking it under a table.

 - Bill describing a girl she had a small crush on.
-Her method of flirting was giving her extra chips (Or fries if you're American) in the lunchroom.
-Only to realize after several months of this, her crush naturally blew up like a blimp.
+Her method of flirting was giving her extra chips in the canteen.
+Only to realise after several months of this, her crush naturally blew up like a blimp.

 Bill: I fatted her.